 One such example of AORN-recommended practices is for scrubs.
 It’s universally understood that scrubs must be durable, sanitized appropriately before use, and designed to protect both the healthcare professional and patient reliably from infection and contamination.
 This also goes for PPE such as gowns, caps, and masks, as well as any other towels or cloths used during surgical procedures.

 At ImageFIRST, we supply fluid-repellent isolation gowns and absorbent surgical towels that have been thoroughly sanitized and then packaged, making dispensing easy and limiting pathogen exposure.
-We also utilize a bacteria-inhibitor as an additional step in our wash process, which helps prevent any bacteria that may land on the products during their use from being able to spread.
-Each of these steps contribute to upholding AORN’s goals of patient safety in surgical experiences.
+We also utilize a bacteria inhibitor as an additional step in our wash process, which helps prevent any bacteria that may land on the products during their use from being able to spread.
+Each of these steps contributes to upholding AORN’s goals of patient safety in surgical experiences.

 Read on for some guidance from ImageFIRST on several key best practice areas from AORN.